openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/essential.json}}

-This specification introduces the additional field `purpose` to allow an RP to state the purpose for the transfer of a certain End-User Claim it is asking for.
-The field `purpose` can be a member value of each individually requested Claim, but a Claim cannot have more than one associated purpose.

-`purpose`: OPTIONAL.
-String describing the purpose for obtaining a certain End-User Claim from the OP.
-The purpose MUST NOT be shorter than 3 characters or longer than 300 characters.
-If this rule is violated, the authentication request MUST fail and the OP return an error `invalid_request` to the RP.
-The OP MUST display this purpose in the respective End-User consent screen(s) in order to inform the End-User about the designated use of the data to be transferred or the authorization to be approved.
-If the parameter `purpose` is not present in the request, the OP MAY display a value that was pre-configured for the respective RP.
-For details on UI localization, see (#purpose).

-Example:

-<{{examples/request/purpose.json}}

 ## Requesting Verification Data {#req_verification}

 RPs request verification data in the same way they request Claims about the End-User.
 When the claims request parameter is being used, the syntax is based on the rules given in (#req_claims) and extends them for navigation into the structure of the `verification` element.